 This walk, approximately 4 hours, takes you along dirt tracks and paths through the surrounding villages and farmland.
 See people working the fields with their buffalo framed by scenic mountain landscapes with the occasional stop to talk to the friendly locals and perhaps even take a peek inside their homes.

 MAI CHAU - HANOI

-Travel back to Hanoi for two nights, visiting two picturesque pagodas - Thay and Tay Phuong - en route.
+Travel back to Hanoi for overnight, visiting two picturesque pagodas - Thay and Tay Phuong - en route.